Master of Science in Population and Health Sciences

 The online Master of Science (MS) in Population and Health Sciences from the University of Michigan School of Public Health provides students with a cutting-edge, multidisciplinary education that will prepare them to be leaders in the field of public health.
 The curriculum focuses on the foundations of public health and provides students with expertise in research and data analysis.
 Graduates with an MS in Population and Health Sciences may go on to careers in academia, at research labs, or continue on to pursue their PhD.

-Learn from the #1 public research university in the U.S. Alumni from this top-5 School of Public Health go on to drive positive change at academic institutions, research firms, and hospitals.
+Learn from the #1 public research university in the U.S. Ranked #4 in the nation, School of Public Health alumni go on to drive positive change at universities, research firms, and hospitals.
 Earn a sought-after degree from the University of Michigan at your pace, without having to leave your job or relocate.

 INTERACTIVE AND ENGAGING